raito-io/raito-io.github.io/docs/cloud/details/access_management/abac.md

 More operators and options will be supported later.

 ## Dynamic Users
-To specify the beneficiaries dynamically when editing an existing or creating a new access control, in step 3 of the wizard, choose `Dynamic`.
+To specify the beneficiaries dynamically, in step 3 of the wizard, choose `Dynamic`.

+{: .note }
 Currently, you can only dynamically select users (not groups).

 First, you can choose to immediately Grant the access or to do it On Request (as pre-approval).

 Next, you define the boolean expression to select the users you want.